 There were two video-released sequels Mimic 2 (2001) and Mimic: Sentinel (2003).

-Guillermo Del Toro would go onto direct the worthwhile likes of the Spanish Civil War ghost story The Devils Backbone (2001), the exhilarating vampire action film Blade II (2002), the graphic novel adaptation Hellboy (2004), the critically acclaimed fantasy film Pans Labyrinth (2006), Hellboy II: The Golden Army (2008), the giant robot film Pacific Rim (2013) and the ghost story Crimson Peak (2015).
+Guillermo Del Toro would go onto direct the worthwhile likes of the Spanish Civil War ghost story The Devils Backbone (2001), the exhilarating vampire action film Blade II (2002), the graphic novel adaptation Hellboy (2004), the critically acclaimed fantasy film Pans Labyrinth (2006), Hellboy II: The Golden Army (2008), the giant robot film Pacific Rim (2013), the ghost story Crimson Peak (2015) and The Shape of Water (2017).
 He also co-writes The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).

 The script comes from Matthew Robbins, who with his writing partner Hal Barwood had made several fine genre films Dragonslayer (1981) and the cute UFO film Batteries Not Included (1987), and to write the zombie film Warning Sign (1985) and the Guillermo Del Toro films Dont Be Afraid of the Dark (2011) and Crimson Peak (2015).